t1ww/Code-Battle/README.md

 # Code Battle

+    In this version should be stable enough to play as a demo with matchmaking
+    - No private room
+    - Only c++
+    - Cheesable (using if else if else)

 **Senior Project – CAMT SE65**
 A real-time code battle web app with live multiplayer functionality, built as a full-stack monorepo.